-The Dibner Library Resident Scholar Program and Baird Society Resident Scholar Program provide support for scholarly research in the Special Collections of the Smithsonian Libraries in Washington, DC and New York, NY, in an extensive range of subject areas.
+The Dibner Library Resident Scholar Program provides support for scholarly research in the history of science and technology that makes use of the rare books and manuscripts of the Dibner Library.
+The Baird Society Resident Scholar Program provides support for scholarly research in the Special Collections of the Smithsonian Libraries in Washington, DC and New York, NY, in an extensive range of subject areas.
 The Margaret Henry Dabney Penick Resident Scholar Program supports longer-term research projects for scholars of early American history.

 NEW DEADLINE: The deadline for all Smithsonian Libraries fellowship programs is January 15, 2015 for appointments between September 1, 2015 and August 31, 2016.